EasyinnovaSL/DPFManager/README.md

 If you want to try the latest development version you can obtain it from our [development download site](http://dpfmanager.org/community.html).

 ####Run DPF Manager
 You can run the DPF Manager in two modes, GUI and CLI.
 To start the software in GUI mode just double-click the executable.
+A manual for the GUI can be found in [our download site](http://dpfmanager.org/Downloads/User%20Manual.pdf).

-For using the CLI use the terminal, the following command explains the available parameters.
+For using the CLI, use the terminal and enter the following command which will explain the available parameters.

     dpfmanager -help

-A manual for the GUI can be found in [our download site](http://dpfmanager.org/Downloads/User%20Manual.pdf).

 Building the DPF Manager from Source
 ----------------------------------------